orhaimwerthaim/AOS-experiments/AdditionalExamples/compareRDDLSimToAOS/README.md

 To run the experiment use:</br>
 `./runRddlSimExperiment.bash <path_to_code_directory> wildfire_inst_mdp__1_v2`</br>

-B. TBD: document the wild fire domain and run the same experiment on the AOS.
+B. Running the AOS on the wildfire domain sampled 187,192 samples per second.